From Data to AI with the Machine Learning Canvas (Part I)

 “The Machine Learning Canvas is providing our clients real business value by supplying the first critical entry point for their implementation of predictive applications.” — Ingolf Mollat, Principal Consultant at Blue Yonder

 As you fill it in, you’ll be able to identify key constraints of your ML system, which have an impact on the technology to choose.
 This would typically be done even before Exploratory Data Analysis.

 I’ve been using this canvas with clients for a year.
-I’ve kept refining it based on feedback from experts in integrating ML in different domains, and in its business aspects.
+I’ve kept refining it based on feedback from ML experts.
 The canvas has been featured in courses at the School of Data Science and at the Data Science Academy.
-A couple of months ago, it was even used at an AI startup weekend.
+A couple of months ago, it was also used at an AI startup weekend.